National Museum of Anthropology (Mexico): Architecture

-Designed in 1964 by Pedro Ramírez Vázquez, Jorge Campuzano, and Rafael Mijares Alcérreca, the monumental building contains exhibition halls surrounding a courtyard with a huge pond and a vast square concrete umbrella supported by a single slender pillar (known as "el paraguas", Spanish for "the umbrella").
+Luis Castañeda mentioned in the article "Beyond Tlatelolco: Design, Media, and Politics at Mexico ’68" that during the design phase the designers visited museums in other countries to take some inspiration.
+For example, the courtyard was derived from the neoclassical rotunda of John Russel Pope which is in the National Gallery of Art in Washington.
+The monumental building contains exhibition halls surrounding a courtyard with a huge pond and a vast square concrete umbrella supported by a single slender pillar (known as "el paraguas", Spanish for "the umbrella").
+Nature was included in the museum through the courtyard.
 The halls are ringed by gardens, many of which contain outdoor exhibits.
 The museum has 23 rooms for exhibits and covers an area of 79,700 square meters (almost 8 hectares) or 857,890 square feet (almost 20 acres).
+According to Ramírez Vázquez in his book "The National Museum of Anthropology: Mexico: Art, Architecture, Archaeology, Anthropology", the architects' goal was to design a functional space that is also related to the Mexican culture.
+In other words, it symbolizes and represents Mexican's history and origin, so that it reveals what being a Mexican means and creates a sense of connectivity to the country.